astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Required**,
    *type: list of int*,
+   not used
-   DM actuators pitch in meters. why a list of int?
+   Number of actuator on the pupil diameter. why a list of int?
+   Must be the same length as DmPitchs

 .. option:: DmPitchs

    **Required**,
    *type: list of float*,
-   DM actuators pitch in meters
+   DM actuators pitch in meters, on the meta pupil at the conjugasion altitude, used for fitting error computation.
    Must be the same length as NumberActuators?